savannahc502/collaborative_yara_rules/README.md

 # 🕵️‍♂️ Collaborative YARA Rules

 🦦 **Welcome to the malware-hunting party**
-- This repo is included YARA rules built for analyzing malware as part of the legendary, amazing, most-wonderful FOR-350 course at Champlain College taught by the incredibly intellecutal professer, Duane Dunston.
+- This repo includes YARA rules built for analyzing malware as part of the legendary, amazing, most-wonderful FOR-350 course at Champlain College taught by a incredibly intellecutal professer, Duane Dunston.

 🔍 **What’s Inside?**
 - YARA rules for basic malware analysis